vinyar/chef-intermediate/README.md

 * Rubocop
 * Introduction to ChefSpec

-## Workstation Setup
+## Node Setup

-This workstation is currently being managed as a Amazon Machine Instance (AMI).
+This node is currently being managed as a Amazon Machine Instance (AMI).
 This AMI is managed by Chef through the Training AWS Account.

 * CentOS 6.7 chef-essentials-4.0.0 (ami-11410d74)